harystyleseze/monty/README.md

 This is our stacks and queues project readme file

+This project is a collaboration of RIAK MATIOP and HARRISON EZE

 General
 What do LIFO and FIFO mean
 What is a stack, and when to use it